 Helping develop a visual style for new shows has been keeping Brian busy.
-Recent pilots include “Killer Listing” for Workaholic Productions (went to series as "Twisted and Listed").
-Brian also shot an E! pilot called “Celebrity Dreams” with EP Marta Tracy (creator of the Style Network) and a few untitled spec pilots for Emmy-nominated producer Eli Holzman (known for Project Runway, Undercover Boss).
-He completed a Docu-Soap pilot with EP Alex Duda (know for Jerseylicious) for Endemol USA, set in Hollywood & Los Angeles, and an additional untitled sizzle for Endemol USA.
 Brian completed two HGTV pilots for Johlt Productions - “Power Broker” and "Flip it to Win It" - and both were picked up for full season orders.
-And as he loves a new adventure, Brian also shot two pilots for Travel Channel in 2014 called "I Could Live There" for Pie Town and another adventure show called "One Way Ticket" for Johlt.
-In 2015, Brian shot another pilot "Restored" which was picked up and premiered on DIY in early 2017 and is still in production over four years later.
-Then Brian lent his expertise for a CNBC short-term rentals/flip pilot called "Cash Pad" in early 2018 which was just greenlit and is currently in production as well as a 51 Minds pilot called "Unspouse My House" which is also in production.
-And most recently, Brian shot a pilot for Pie Town called "The House My Wedding Bought" in early 2019.
+And as he loves a new adventure, Brian also shot two pilots for Travel Channel called "I Could Live There" for Pie Town and another adventure show called "One Way Ticket" for Johlt.
+In 2015, Brian shot "Restored" which was picked up and premiered on DIY in early 2017 and is still in production over four years later.
+Then Brian lent his expertise for a CNBC short-term rentals/flip pilot called "Cash Pad" in early 2018 which is currently in production, as well as a 51 Minds pilot called "Unspouse My House" which is also in production.
+More recently, Brian shot a pilot for Pie Town called "The House My Wedding Bought" in early 2019.
 And he shot two more HGTV pilots in 2020 - "The Closer" for Coolfire Studios in St. Louis, and "Room to Grow" with host Nate Berkus for Propagate Content in Los Angeles.

 Venturing into new media and video on the web, Brian shot and produced a web series sponsored by First American titled "Unlocking History" which gives viewers access to some of America's most noteworthy homes.
-He also produced and shot nearly 100 hours of content for the new "Front Sight TV" subscription web portal in 2017-18, receiving a Telly Award for one of the series, "Trial by Fire" in 2017.
-He also completed numerous orders of AOL Media’s “GMC Trade Secrets” which focus on helpful tips from leading professionals such as chef Curtis Stone (The Take Home Chef, The Biggest Loser, Celebrity Apprentice) and designers Kelly Edwards and Kristan Cunningham (Design on a Dime) and Carter Oosterhouse (Carter Can).
-Brian was awarded a Silver Telly in 2009 and again in 2010 in the “Online Video” category.
+He also produced and shot nearly 100 hours of content for the "Front Sight TV" subscription web portal in 2017-18, receiving a Telly Award for one of the series, "Trial by Fire" in 2017.
+He also completed numerous orders of AOL Media’s “GMC Trade Secrets” which focus on helpful tips from leading professionals such as chef Curtis Stone (The Take Home Chef, The Biggest Loser, Celebrity Apprentice) and designers Kelly Edwards and Kristan Cunningham (Design on a Dime) and Carter Oosterhouse (Carter Can) which were also awarded Telly's in the “Online Video” category.
 And more recently, Brian lensed segments and episodes for the UFC of their web series "Embedded," "Battle Lines," and "Connected."

 With his years of remote head experience on the jib, Brian was quick to jump on the drone bandwagon, using those same remote operator skills in the air.
-An early adopter of the technology, he now owns and operates the DJI Mavic 2 Pro, and is FAA Part 107 Certified for commercial aerial videography & photography.
+He now owns and operates the DJI Mavic 3 Cine, and is FAA Part 107 Certified for commercial aerial videography & photography.

 Brian attributes much of his success not only to his passion for the visual language and technical knowledge, but also to his uncompromising work ethic and friendly attitude on set.